nanoframework/nf-interpreter/targets/Nordic/9160_DK/README.md

      3          4
      4          5

 The buttons are available via GPIO
    Button    GPIO pin
      1          6
      2          7

-Other GPIOs are exposed on the board in Arduino-style connectors and are clearly labled on the board.
+Other GPIOs are exposed on the board in Arduino-style connectors and are clearly labelled on the board.

 ## I2C